The case of Jacobus Philippus Bikkes Bakker I, II, III and IV (1664 – 1898)

 Cornelius Bikkes Bakker (1857 - ??) is born in Oosterhesselen, Drenthe and grows up in Lonneker, Overijssel.
 A worker and a pastry cook, he moves to Amsterdam (1885) and marries his stepsister Hendrika Margretha Sueters (1858 – 1915).[xiii]
 While living in the Spaarndammerbuurt, the couple gets a son and a daughter.
 Then they decide to look for new horizons in Argentina – a country that actively tries to attract ‘caucasian’ migrants.
 They leave Amsterdam in December 1888 on the ship "Zaandam" and settle as Cornelio Bikkesbakker and Enriqueta Sueters in the city of Concordia, some 400 km north of Buenos Aires on the bank of the Uruguay-river.
 They build up a life in this city and have at least another five children, four sons (Enrique, Juan, Luis and Pedro) and a daughter (Salvadora).

 The Roman Catholic Church has some difficulty with getting the second name right – children being baptized as Bikisbak and Bikkisbakkes.
-The officials registering the family in the second census of 1895 managed to make that even worse: Bikescaker.
+The officials registering the family in the second census of 1895 manage to make that even worse: Bikescaker.
 However, the adaptation of Spanish first names and the marriages of their children with Spanish-speaking locals indicates a fairly successful migration to and integration in South America.
 Grandchildren moving further to Brazil and the United States, the name ‘Bikkesbakker’ has travelled from Europe to Asia and Africa, now to live on only in the America’s.

 Ladders

 The fate of migrants can be hard.
-Fleeing from violence, the German Bickes-branch must have fallen quite a bit on the social ladder of the 17th century.
-Within a single generation they recover, with Jakob entering the Calvinist clergy - possibly with the symbolic help of his deceased brother and sister and with the benjamin Philippus entering university as well.
+Fleeing from violence, the learned German Bickes-branch must have fallen quite a bit on the social ladder of the 17th century.
+Within a single generation they recover, with Jakob entering the calvinist clergy - possibly with the symbolic help of his deceased brother and sister and with the benjamin Philippus entering university as well.
 As Bikkes Bakker, they manage to become downright elite, with 'new money' from the colonies and, in the case of JPBB II, 'old money' of the nobility.

 In the 19th century we see, more even than in our earlier story about Maria Morriën, a spectacular fall in social status, from semi-nobility to pauperism in two generations.
 The immediate cause for this is, of course, illegitimacy: the learned lawyer JPBB II, honorable Citizen of Leyden[xiv] somehow doesn’t manage to get children with his noble wife, but does so with a catholic midwife.
 The second cause may have been the French interlude and the Napoleonic wars.
-The bastard Bikkes Bakker is raised in a family that seems to have had at least some money, but looses a lot due to the unrest between 1795 - 1813.
+The bastard JP Bikkes Bakker III is raised in a family that seems to have had at least some money, but looses a lot due to the unrest between 1795 - 1813.
 He serves the military, which is somehow honorable, and somehow not so much.
 The same can be said about his work as a ‘military colonist’ in Veenhuizen and Ommerschans, but at least he had a stable job there ….

-That, however, is about 170 years ago.
-Anno 2021, LinkedIn-profiles of descendants of Cornelis Bikkesbakker in Argentina and elsewhere seem to show that, ever since, many have climbed the social ladder again….
+however, is about 170 years ago.
+Anno 2021, LinkedIn-profiles of descendants of Cornelis Bikkesbakker in Argentina and elsewhere seem to show that, ever since, many

-Alderik Visser
+Alderik

-Groningen, November 2021; february 2022
+November 2021; february 2022

 with many thanks to Adolfo Bikkesbakker, Entre Rios, Argentina